folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Fake deep gurus pushin' voodoo on the people" > Pushin' voodoo on the people

-* The term "voodoo" refers to a set spiritual beliefs and practices that mix indigenous forms of West African spirituality with certain aspects of Roman Catholic Christianity.
-Voodoo develop after enslaved Africans were brought to the Haiti, Louisiana and other French-speaking areas of the Western Hemisphere.
+* The term "voodoo" refers to a set of spiritual beliefs and practices that mix indigenous forms of West African spirituality with certain aspects of Roman Catholic Christianity.
+Voodoo developed after enslaved Africans were brought to Haiti, Louisiana, and other French-speaking areas of the Western Hemisphere.

-* While voodoo encorporates aspects of Roman Catholic Christianity, most traditional branches of Christianity have consistently rejected voodoo as satanic or at the very least incompatible with a traditional understanding of Christian belief and practice.
+* While voodoo incorporates aspects of Roman Catholic Christianity, most traditional branches of Christianity have consistently rejected voodoo as satanic or, at the very least, incompatible with a traditional understanding of Christian belief and practice.

-* As a Christian rapper and one of the most influential Black voices among Millennial and Gen Z Chrisitans, Lecrae’s antagonism towards fake deep spiritual gurus is likely due to the fact that an increasing number of Millenials and Gen Z Americans are drifting far away from churches, Christianity, and “organized religion” while still retain a strong sense of personal spirituality.
+* As a Christian rapper and one of the most influential Black voices among Millennial and Gen Z Christians, Lecrae’s antagonism toward fake deep spiritual gurus is likely due to the fact that an increasing number of Millennials and Gen Z Americans are drifting far away from churches, Christianity, and “organized religion” while still retaining a strong sense of personal spirituality.

 * This outlook is often referred to as being “spiritual but not religious” and is seen as a way to pick and choose the spiritual practices that a person sees as most appealing or beneficial while being free to reject rules, structure, authority, or beliefs that do not align with a modern, liberal, secular perspective.

-* Individuals who align themselves with the “spiritual but not religious” perspective often are attracted by various Eastern spiritual practices from Hinduism and Buddhism such as meditation, chanting, astrology, burning incense, crystal healing, herbal medicine and certain forms of yoga.
+* Individuals who align themselves with the “spiritual but not religious” perspective are often attracted to various Eastern spiritual practices from Hinduism and Buddhism such as meditation, chanting, astrology, burning incense, crystal healing, herbal medicine, and certain forms of yoga.

-* These practices were popularized in America after the Counterculture movements of the 1960s which largely rejected existing Western values and beliefs associated with Christianity and paved the way for “New Age” spirituality which adopted the aforementioned Eastern spiritual practices from Hinduism and Buddhism and combined them with some reinterpretations of Christianity and a modern, liberal, secular perspective.
+* These practices were popularized in America after the counterculture movements of the 1960s, which largely rejected existing Western values and beliefs associated with Christianity and paved the way for “New Age” spirituality.
+This form of spirituality adopted the aforementioned Eastern spiritual practices from Hinduism and Buddhism and combined them with some reinterpretations of Christianity and a modern, liberal, secular perspective.

 * The growth of the New Age movement in 1960s and 1970s America was aided by several spiritual gurus who came from India or other places in Asia and taught various practices and ways of thought to those who were interested in what would come to be known as New Age spirituality.

-* In order to authenticity transmit ideas and perspectives from Hinduism, Buddhism and other Eastern spiritual tradition to people who are raised in a Western culture that was deeply influenced by Christianity, gurus often would often challenge or de-emphasize certain traditional Christian beliefs such as the idea that there is a single God who was should be worshiped.
+* In order to authentically transmit ideas and perspectives from Hinduism, Buddhism, and other Eastern spiritual traditions to people who were raised in a Western culture deeply influenced by Christianity, these gurus would often challenge or de-emphasize certain traditional Christian beliefs, such as the idea that there is a single God who should be worshiped.

 * It is notable that those who adopted New Age spirituality in the 1960s and 1970s were primarily White Americans.
-At that time, the vast majority of Black Americans identified as Christian with less than ten percent of Black Americans identifying as not religious, Muslim or some other non-Christian religion.
+At that time, the vast majority of Black Americans identified as Christian, with less than ten percent identifying as non-religious, Muslim, or following some other non-Christian religion.

-* However, as Millennial and Gen Z individuals became teenagers and adults in the beginning in 2000s a significant number of young Black Americans began to identify themselves as spiritual but not religious including many who were raised by parents who identified as Christian.
+* However, as Millennial and Gen Z individuals became teenagers and adults in the early 2000s, a significant number of young Black Americans began to identify themselves as spiritual but not religious, including many who were raised by parents who identified as Christian.

 * Along with this increase in individuals who identified as spiritual but not religious, an increasing number of Black Americans began to adopt various Eastern spiritual practices and beliefs that had been popularized by the New Age movement and spiritual gurus in the 1960s and 1970s.

-* Additionally, by the 2010s a growing number of African Americans began to incorporate various practices from indigenous African spiritual traditions, most notably practices from Ifa, a spiritual tradition from the Yoruba region in Nigeria, Benin and Togo.
+* Additionally, by the 2010s, a growing number of African Americans began to incorporate various practices from indigenous African spiritual traditions, most notably practices from Ifa, a spiritual tradition from the Yoruba region in Nigeria, Benin, and Togo.

-* Due to the displacement of the transatlantic slave trade, enslaved Africans brought Ifa and other indigenous spiritual traditions to the Western Hemisphere where they were often mixed with certain aspects of Christianity to form new spiritual traditions such as Santeria in Cuba, Candomle in Brazil, Vodou in Haiti and Voodoo in Louisiana.
+* Due to the displacement of the transatlantic slave trade, enslaved Africans brought Ifa and other indigenous spiritual traditions to the Western Hemisphere, where they were often mixed with certain aspects of Christianity to form new spiritual traditions such as Santeria in Cuba, Candomblé in Brazil, Vodou in Haiti, and Voodoo in Louisiana.

-* All of these traditions include many core practices from Ifa and other indigenous spiritual traditions such as the worship of numerous deities (originally known as Orisha), sacrificial offerings, divination to communicate with deities or predict the future, ancestor veneration, and rituals to induce a worshiper to be possessed by spirits.
+* All of these traditions include many core practices from Ifa such as the worship of numerous deities (originally known as Orisha), sacrificial offerings, divination to communicate with deities or predict the future, ancestor veneration, and rituals to induce a worshiper to be possessed by spirits.

-* The increased interest and adoption of Ifa inspired practices can be seen in many hip hop and R&B projects released in the decade prior to the release of "Watch the Party Die" and "Die for the Party".
+* The increased interest and adoption of Ifa-inspired practices can be seen in many hip hop and R&B projects released in the decade prior to the release of "Watch the Party Die" and "Die for the Party."

-  * “High & Holy” the final track on Killer Mike’s Grammy-winning 2023 album, *MICHAEL*, opens with Yoruba speaker praying to Ifa’s Orisha deities and the bones of ancestors.
+  * “High & Holy”, the final track on Killer Mike’s Grammy-winning 2023 album, *MICHAEL*, opens with a Yoruba speaker praying to Ifa’s Orisha deities and the bones of ancestors.

     * *Je ki owo...wa...
     Je ki alafia fun wa